Eta Columbae

 Eta Columbae is a solitary star near the southern boundary of the constellation Columba.
-It is visible to the naked eye, having an apparent visual magnitude of 3.96.
-Based upon an annual parallax shift of 6.91 mas, it lies at a distance of roughly 472 light years from the Sun.
+Its name is a Bayer designation that is Latinized from η Columbae, and abbreviated Eta Col or η Col. This star is visible to the naked eye, having an apparent visual magnitude of 3.96.
+Based upon an annual parallax shift of 7.40 mas, it lies at a distance of approximately 441 ly from the Sun.
+It is drifting further away with a line of sight velocity component of +17 km/s.

 This is an orange-hued K-type giant star with a stellar classification of K0 III, or possibly a bright giant with a crossover class of G8/K1 II.
-The measured angular diameter of this star, after correction for limb darkening, is 2.48±0.03 mas.
-At the estimated distance of this star, this yields a physical size of about 38.6 times the radius of the Sun.
-It has an estimated 3.33 times the mass of the Sun and radiates 708 times the solar luminosity from its outer atmosphere at an effective temperature of 4,620 K.
+It has an estimated 4.7 times the mass of the Sun and has expanded to 35.6 times the Sun's radius.
+This star is radiating 564 times the solar luminosity from its photosphere at an effective temperature of 4,715 K.